What is Sales Training? A Complete Guide to Sales Training Success

 SalesHood Questions Skills Training

-Asking open-ended, layering and probing questions is a skill that sellers must master to be successful.
-Active listening is another skill that requires sales training to master.
+Asking open-ended, layering, and probing questions is a skill that sellers must master to be successful.
+Active listening is another skill that sales training requires.
 Being authentically curious can be a skill that is developed with the right amount of sales training.

 Storytelling skills

-They set the context, sharing industry dynamics, size of company, problems solved, and quantifiable benefits, of a company story in a way that engages the listener to immediately relate.
-They grab the attention of the customer by showing business benefits at the very beginning of a customer story.
-They demonstrate empathy by relating stories to executives based on their role.
+Skilled storytellers set the scene with specific details like industry dynamics, company size, problems solved, and quantifiable benefits in a way that engages the listener to immediately relate.
+They also demonstrate empathy by relating stories to executives based on their role, their challenges, and their goals, making the narrative not just relevant but deeply personal.

 Communication skills

-Writing, listening and communicating are important skills that are overlooked.
-It’s important to invest the time to teach our customer-facing teams how to write compelling emails (not just prospecting emails.)
-Creating value-based presentations and proposals is an art.
+Writing, listening, and communicating are important skills that often go overlooked.
+It’s important to invest the time to teach our customer-facing teams the art of writing compelling emails, not just prospecting emails, and creating value-based presentations and proposals.

 Presentation skills

 Effectively delivering a presentation is all about being able to facilitate a conversation.
-Great presentation skills are grounded in curiosity and asking the right questions at the right time and knowing when to stop talking.
+Great presentation skills are grounded in curiosity, asking the right questions at the right time, and knowing when to stop talking.

 It’s important to leave space for meeting participants to process your messages and then share feedback and/or ask questions.
-Mastering presentation skills is a skill that can be learned with a lot of practice and coaching.
+It’s not easy, but mastering presentation skills can be learned with a lot of practice and coaching.

 Closing skills